 New Jersey has always been more permissive towards gambling than most other states so it’s fitting that they’ve been on the forefront of legal state-wide sports betting since 2011.
 As successful as New Jersey has been in that department, they had to overcome a number of challenges to get there.

 In 1961, the Federal Wire Act made inter-state sports betting illegal in the USA.
 The idea was to fight organized crime.
 However, the result was a multibillion-dollar grey-area industry that operated through offshore sportsbooks.

-On November 8, 2011, 35 years after the state conducted a referendum on legal casino gambling in Atlantic City, New Jersey conducted another gambling-related referendum, this time on the legalization of sports betting in-state.
+In November 2011, more than 3 decades after the state conducted a referendum on legal casino gambling in Atlantic City, New Jersey conducted another gambling-related referendum, this time on the legalization of sports betting in-state.
 The result was clear: New Jersey residents wanted the freedom to bet on their favorite games.

 Once the results were in, Senator Raymond Lesniak and Jeff Van Drew penned the Sports Wagering Act which was approved and signed by Gov. Chris Christie that following January.
 But the legislation was ultimately short-lived.